opensearch-project/documentation-website/_opensearch/rest-api/index-apis/clear-index-cache.md

 ## Clear index or data stream cache

-Clears the caches of one or more indices.
-For data streams, the API clears the caches of the stream’s backing indices.
+Clears the caches of one or more indexes.
+For data streams, the API clears the caches of the stream’s backing indexes.

 If you use the security plugin, you must have the `manage index` privileges.
 {: .note}